 Figure 3.
 Simplify Signup Process click to see the full image

 Figure 4.
 Wirefreme V2 click to see the full image

-Although it seemed that the improved flow has more steps than the original one, it tooks a progressive approach to let user finish one thing at a time, and also give users freedom to skip the step that is uneccessary for them.
-(Studies from Heap has shown that forms split into mutiple pages help increase the user conversion by 4.8% ) Thus it provided a better sign up user experience.
+Although the improved flow has more steps than the original one, it is a progressive approach to let user finish one thing at a time, and also give users the freedom to skip steps which are unnecessary for them.
+(Studies from Heap has shown that forms split into multiple pages help increase the user conversion by 4.8% ) Therefore it is a better signup user experience.

 3. Defining styles and visuals

-Data science is complex, yet we wanted to add a feel of warmth and fresh so that it won't feel too boring.
+Data science is complex, yet we wanted to add a feeling of warmth and freshness so that users won't feel scared or boring.
 Inspired by intercom's illustration style, we decided to give a similar approach.

 Figure 5.
 Color, style version1 click to see the full image

-In the first iteration, I explored some colors and layout, while maintain the illustration style.
+In the first iteration, I explored some colors and layout, while maintaining the illustration style.

 Figure 6.
 Color, style version2 click to see the full image

 In the second iteration, some use case examples were added so that the layout changed as well.
-Meanwhile, the stakeholder pointed out that the style looked too casual, maybe because of the cilpperboard at the middle.
+Meanwhile, the style felt too casual that improvements were needed.

 Figure 7.
 Final Apporach.

-In the third iteration, to make it feel more neutrual I tried some illustraions with clean line charts and bar charts.
+In the third iteration, I tried some illustraions with clean line charts and bar charts.
 To make more efficient use of the space, I replaced the cartoon-feel clipperboard with a simplistic background.